Mountain Tours

 Can I join a mountain tour in Iceland as a solo traveler?

 Yes, many tour operators in Iceland welcome solo travelers.
-You can join a group tour, like this 14-Hour Landmannalaugar Hiking Tour, or inquire about private guides if you prefer a more personalized experience.
+You can join a group tour, like this 14-Hour Landmannalaugar Hiking Tour, or book private tours if you prefer a more personalized experience.

 Can I combine mountain tours with other activities like whale watching or hot springs visits?